 Silverwood Theme Park, north of Coeur d’Alene, Idaho, has lots for kids of all ages.
 In 2014, it doubled the size of its family entertainment, adding a family spinning coaster and a child-size Ferris wheel.
-The train ride, magic show and water park will also appeal to toddlers.
+The train ride, magic show and water park also make this a toddler-friendly theme park.

-Every Disney theme park has a Magic Kingdom, which is perfect for little ones.
+One of the best theme parks for toddlers is Magic Kingdom, which can be found in every Disney theme park.
 Enjoy classic rides such as the Dumbo teacups, Mr. Toad's Wild Ride, It's a Small World and Haunted Mansion.
 The Magic Kingdom Character Experiences let your little one get up close and personal with their favorite Disney characters, from Ariel to Mickey Mouse.

 The Islands of Adventure theme park (sister park to Universal Studios Orlando) includes the 10-acre Seuss Landing, home of Dr. Seuss and all his fun characters, including The Cat in the Hat and the Grinch.
 Toddlers will enjoy the park's trolley train ride, carousel and interactive play area.